Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 #2.
 Do Rope Drop the Right Way

-If you don’t want to go the breakfast route, another great way to get in the park early is to show up for “Rope Drop” (the park opening ceremony).
+If you don’t want to go the breakfast route, another great way to get in the park early is to show up for “Rope Drop” (or park opening).
 The line begins to form as early as an hour before the park opens, so be sure to hurry to the entrance when you come in the morning.

 #3.
 Take the Secret Entrance